MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 * Like tables, sources are structures of data components that you can query.
 * Like clients, sources provide and read the underlying data.

-## Source components
+Sinks are streams of outgoing data from Materialize to a receiving system.

-Sources consist of the following components:
+Sources and sinks consist of the following components:

 Component      | Use                                                                                               | Example
 ---------------|---------------------------------------------------------------------------------------------------|---------